GenomicsStandardsConsortium/mixs/README.md

 **To request changes to the MIxS standards, please use the issue tracker in this repo.**

-## Reuse and citation of content on this repository
+## Guidelines for the reuse and citation of content on this repository

 The MIxS standards and the content of this repo are freely available under the [Creative Commons 0 (open source)](https://creativecommons.org/share-your-work/public-domain/cc0/) agreement.